ILIAS-eLearning/ILIAS/src/Refinery/README.md

 assert($str !== 5);
 ```
 ### Validation

-This service abstracts validations of values and provides some basic validations
-that could be reused throughout the system.

 A validation checks some supplied value for compliance with some constraints.
 Validations MUST NOT modify the supplied value.